francelaquino/Chat-Application/README.md

-"# chatapp using reactnative and firebase --> in progress"
+"# chatapp using reactnative and firebase --> in complete"